ash982/VulnCode/cgi/bash/readme.md

-a typical file structure for a web server with CGI support (use bash):
+A typical file structure for a web server with CGI support (use bash):

 Basic Web Server Structure
 /var/www/